RuifMaxx/formalweb/_posts/2020-12-7-Git & Jekyll & Markdown.md

 title: Git & Jekyll & Markdown
 ---

-how the blog is built and some usefull links
+How the blog is built and some usefull links

 <br />